SilverIce/JContainers/README.md

 Licensing
 ---------

-Please see the file called LICENSE.
+JContainers is licensed under the MIT license.
+Please see the file called LICENSE for details.